Xiaotian-Lyu/Xiaotian-Lyu/README.md

 ### About Me 🚀

+🌱 I’m a Student at Georgia Institute of Technology studying in Computer Science - Specialization in Interactive Intelligence. </br>
-🌱 I’m a Student at Northeastern University studying in Master of Science in Computer Software Engineering. </br>
+🌱 And at Northeastern University studying in Master of Science in Computer Software Engineering. </br>
 👨‍💻  I am passionate about Generative AI and Software Engineering. </br>

 ### My Experiences 🙌